 How else can I get help with funeral costs?

 There are various government schemes in place that can help with funeral costs.
 People who are entitled to certain benefits may be granted a Funeral Expenses Payment (also referred to as a Funeral Payment) from the government.
 Find out more about how to get help with funeral costs.

 Find out how a basic funeral could help reduce funeral costs

 Most people prefer to organise at least some aspect of a funeral for their loved one.
 While this isn't an option with a pauper's funeral, we can help.
-Simplicity Cremations offer direct cremation, intimate funerals and attended funerals at a significantly lower cost than that of a traditional funeral (which can average around £4,200* in the UK).
+Simplicity Cremations offer direct cremation, intimate funerals and attended funerals at a significantly lower cost than that of a traditional funeral (which costs on average £4,417 in the UK*).
 This basic funeral cuts out all of the unnecessary extras, meaning a dignified funeral without the cost.
 In choosing Simplicity, you'll be able to opt for the funeral most suited to you and your loved one.

 Where cost is a particular issue for the family, our direct cremation service would be most suited.
 Our professional team can collect your loved one, before carrying out a simple funeral without any mourners present.
 A direct cremation means that costs such as a limousine, hearse, flowers and a headstone are removed.

 By choosing Simplicity Cremations, you can rest assured that your loved one is being tended to with the utmost care by our professional, respectful team.

 If you were not close with the departed, then a direct cremation can allow your loved one a dignified funeral, with much lower expenses than the ones you may incur with a full service arranged by a Funeral Director.
 Alternatively, you may wish to arrange a memorial at a later date, away from the crematorium at a time and location to suit you.